throw-away-qq/throw-away-qq.github.io/README.md

 </p>

 ### About me!
-Hello!
-Welcome to my page.
-I am Rajat.
-I am a Seasoned Data Scientist based out of Delhi.
-I have a background in Industrial and Systems enginnering from IIT Kharagpur.
-I have implemented Data Science solutions on vaired Industry settings - Ranging from retail to Media and Consulting.
-I believe in delivering end-to-end solutions with meaningful imapct.
-Natural Language Processing and Recommendations Systesms spark my interests.
-Integrity, Hardwork and Curiosity have been my key drivers in my carrer.
-I am a proud parent of 3 ginger cats and I love hiking across himalayas in my leisure.
+Hi!
+I'm Rajat, a Data Scientist with 4 years of experience, based in Delhi.

+I have a background in Industrial and Systems engineering from IIT Kharagpur.
+I have extensive experience providing sophisticated Data Science solutions to organizations from a range of industries, including retail, media, and consulting.
+I specialize in creating meaningful, impactful solutions.
+My key interests lie in Natural Language Processing and Recommendation Systems.
+I have achieved success in my career through rigorous work, integrity, and a passion for learning.

+I have 3 ginger cats, and I enjoy hiking in the Himalayas in my spare time.

+Currently I am working as a Senior Data Scientist for Center Of Excellence Team at The Home Depot.

 Currently I am working as a Senior Data Scientist for Center Of Excellence Team at The Home Depot.